hsukvn/pokemon-go-diary/README.md

 # Pokemon Diary
-Restfulapi server for getting your pokemon's IV and other details including height and weight in JSON (Pokemon Go) with a delightful build-in webUI
+Restfulapi server for getting your pokemon's IV and other details including height, weight and nickname in JSON (Pokemon Go) with a delightful webUI

 ## Install
 1. `npm install`